-In the Palais itself, the 2 wings house Marseille's oldest museum, the Musée des Beaux-Arts and the Musée d'Histoire Naturelle, which have extensive displays of the arts and the sciences respectively.
-Its lovely gardens with lakes, fountains, waterfalls - not surprisingly water features heavily! - and a children's playground and carousel are a good spot for bored children.
+In the Palais itself, the two wings house Marseille's oldest museum, the Musée des Beaux-Arts, and the Musée d'Histoire Naturelle, which have extensive displays of the arts and the sciences respectively.
+Its lovely gardens' lakes, fountains, waterfalls, playground, and carousel are good spots for kids.

 To reach Palais Longchamp, catch the underground train to Cinq Avenues Longchamp or the tramway Longchamp.
 Also take a walk along Boulevard Longchamp and admire the rich architecture.